Sorted header abstract pattern

 Transcript

-Worrying about money causes a lot of stress.
-But you can help ease those worries by taking control of your money, one step at a time.
-Let’s look at 6 simple steps to getting your money sorted.
+Worrying about money causes a lot of stress, but you can help ease it by taking control one step at a time.
+This video outlines six simple steps to getting your money sorted.

 Are you worried about money?
 Is it causing you stress?